Strangemother/jQuery.placeholder/README.rst

 jQuery Placeholder
 ------------------

+Please refer to the packaged example.html for use examples

 The jQuery placeholder easily allows you to emulate the ``placeholder=''`` attribute on input fields for all browsers.
 This allows you to have a grey prompt within an input field until the user begins typing.
 As this feature is not yet fully implemented on all browsers, this jQuery plugin will fill in the gaps.